-These monk fruit cookies are a delicious treat with no added sugar.
-They’re sweet, chocolaty, and chewy with a hint of saltiness.
-These cookies also happen to be vegan and gluten free.
+These monk fruit cookies are a delicious low-carb treat with no added sugar.
+They’re sweet, soft, and chewy with a hint of saltiness.
+These chocolate peanut butter cookies also happen to be vegan and gluten free.
+Give them a try if you’re looking for low-carb dessert recipes, like this monk fruit fudge, which is another yummy option.

-Monk fruit, also known as lo han guo, is a melon native to southern China.
-Pure liquid monk fruit extract is a non-nutritive sweetener that is much sweeter than regular white sugar, so only a very small amount is needed to sweeten most recipes.
+Monk fruit, also known as luo han guo, is a melon native to southern China.
+Pure liquid monk fruit is a non-nutritive sweetener that is much sweeter than regular white sugar, so only a very small amount is needed in most recipes.
 Monk fruit doesn’t raise blood sugar so it’s a great option for people who are trying to avoid blood sugar spikes.
-If you have trouble finding liquid monk fruit extract at your local grocery store or health food store then it’s easy to find online.
+If you have trouble finding liquid monk fruit sweetener at your local stores then it’s easy to find online.

-I used natural smooth peanut butter with no added sugar in these monk fruit cookies but any type of unsweetened nut butter or seed butter will work.
-Almond butter, cashew butter, pumpkin seed butter, or sunflower seed butter are all good alternatives.
+I used natural smooth peanut butter with no added sugar in these cookies, but any type of unsweetened nut butter or seed butter will work.

 Coconut flour adds fiber to these cookies and keeps them pretty low in net carbs.
 I don’t recommend substituting other types of flour in these cookies because coconut flour is much more absorbent than most other flours.

 Start by preheating the oven to 400 degrees Fahrenheit.
-Then add the cold water, pure liquid monk fruit extract, pure vanilla extract, and salt to a large mixing bowl.
-Mix well.
+Next you’ll add the boiling water and cocoa powder to a large mixing bowl, then whisk until dissolved.
+Add the pure liquid monk fruit sweetener, vanilla extract, and salt to the mixing bowl, then whisk well.

 Equipment